This site uses cookies. View our Cookie Policy to learn more about how and why.

 MEET OUR FACILITATORS

-Jim Wharton, Ph.D.
+Jim Wharton, Ph.D (he/him)

 Vice president, conservation engagement and learning

 Jim provides leadership for the Aquarium’s empathy focus and has served as principal investigator on two major empathy grants.
-He has over 20 years of experience in the field of marine conservation engagement and co-created the empathy workshops.
+He has nearly 30 years of experience in the field of marine conservation engagement and co-created the empathy workshops.
 Jim sees empathy as a key driver and strategy in the Aquarium’s conservation mission, connecting people to animals and ecosystems and encouraging them to see the ocean as a source of hope, wonder and belonging…not to mention essential to their survival.

-Darcie Larson
+Darcie Larson (she/her)

-Cari Garand
+Cari Garand (she/her)

-Cari trains, coaches, supervises and supports the seasonal staff in the Aquarium’s visitor engagement department.
+Cari trains, coaches, supervises and supports the staff in the Aquarium’s visitor engagement department.
 You may also find her blowing bubbles and high-fiving eager explorers as one of the Aquarium’s scientific divers.
 “Although I may not have realized it, empathy played a huge role in fostering my own passion for the ocean.
 In college, I was (and still am) in awe of what many people overlook at a trip to the beach: the amazing barnacle!
 I was fascinated to learn they live upside down in a home they built, doing headstands while eating with their feet.
 The complexity of a seemingly simply creature catapulted me into a lifetime of marine education and conservation.”

-Sarah Brenkert, M.S.Ed.
+Sarah Brenkert, M.S.Ed. (she/her)

-Principal Evaluator
+Principal evaluator

 In addition to her work as a social science researcher, Sarah has a background in informal learning theory, exhibit design and development, and early childhood education.
 Sarah earned a Master of Science in early childhood and elementary education from Bank Street College of Education in New York City, and formerly held leadership positions in education and evaluation at the Children’s Museum of Denver and at Denver Zoo.
 Sarah is insatiably curious about how and what people learn when they spend time in zoos, aquariums, museums and science centers.
 Sarah’s favorite part of her job is working with others to ask interesting questions and explore stories of impact and transformation in free-choice learning spaces.